jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

     i) Save the file and exit from your editor
     i) Give the script execute permission and execute it
     i) To test the results, `cd` into the Linux-Text-Book-Part-1 directory (clone it if you have not) and execute the the script: `./build-linux-and-macos.sh`  (the script already have execute permission)
     i) To test if the textbook built correctly - cd into the directory: **output/pdf**.
-Issue the `ls` command and you will see two PDf files.
+Issue the `ls` command and you will see two PDF files.

 ```bash